Schwinger boson theory for $S=1$ Kitaev quantum spin liquids: Results

 To resolve this issue, we now turn to the results obtained using decoupling II, as introduced in Sec.~\ref{sec:Calculation of the spin structure factor}.
 Figures~\ref{fig:ground_state}(b) and \ref{fig:ground_state}(e) show the results obtained with decoupling II for the dynamical and equal-time spin structure factors, respectively.
 We find contrasting behavior when applying decoupling II: the intensity at the $\Gamma$ point is strongly suppressed, while a large spectral weight is observed at the $\Gamma^{\prime}$ point, consistent with N\'eel-type correlations.
+The $S=1/2$ AFM Kitaev model exhibits similar features in the dynamical spin structure factor~\cite{ Knolle-2014, Knolle-2015, Yoshitake-Nasu-Motome-2016, Yoshitake-Nasu-2017, Laurell-2020, Nasu-Motome-2021, Takegami-2025}.
+We note that a finite-frequency response at the $\Gamma$ point can indeed be present in the AFM Kitaev model, as also pointed out in previous studies.
+Nevertheless, when the dynamical response is viewed over the full energy range, the frequency-integrated spectral weight reflects the AFM sign structure of the Kitaev interaction, exhibiting a stronger weight around the $\Gamma^{\prime}$ points than around the $\Gamma$ point.
+From this perspective, decoupling II, which preserves the bond-dependent structure of the Kitaev interaction in the evaluation of spin correlations, provides a more suitable scheme for computing the dynamical spin structure factor than decoupling I in the present ansatz.

-The $S=1/2$ AFM Kitaev model exhibits similar behavior in the dynamical spin structure factor~\cite{ Knolle-2014, Knolle-2015, Yoshitake-Nasu-Motome-2016, Yoshitake-Nasu-2017, Laurell-2020, Nasu-Motome-2021, Takegami-2025}; thus, the spin structure factors obtained using decoupling II are more plausible than those from decoupling I. Our findings clearly demonstrate that the choice of decoupling scheme significantly affects the resulting spin structure factor, with decoupling II yielding physically consistent results for the AFM Kitaev model.
-We have also confirmed that the spin structure factors remain nearly unchanged between the two decoupling methods in the AFM Heisenberg model, suggesting that previous studies employing the conventional scheme, i.e., decoupling I~\cite{ Lefmann-Hedegard-1994, Mezio-2011, Merino-Holt-Powell-2014, Halimeh-Punk-2016, Bauer-2017,Mondal-2017, Halimeh-Singh-2019, Mondal-2021, Rossi-Motruk-2023}, are appropriate for discussing spin correlations in the Heisenberg model, while the choice of decoupling method is particularly important in the context of the Kitaev model.
+Our findings clearly demonstrate that the choice of decoupling scheme significantly affects the resulting spin structure factor, with decoupling II yielding results consistent with the AFM correlations in the present ansatz of the AFM Kitaev model.
+We also comment on why such a strong decoupling-scheme dependence does not arise for the spin-singlet ansatze.
+As discussed in Appendix~\ref{app:spin-structure-factors-in-other-flux-sectors}, these ansatze contain only the SU($2$)-invariant singlet-pairing channel $\mathcal{A}_{ij}$ as a finite intersite mean field.
+Consequently, the component-resolved spin correlations satisfy $S^{xx}(\bm{q})=S^{yy}(\bm{q})=S^{zz}(\bm{q})$, and the results obtained using decoupling I and decoupling II coincide.
+This explains why previous SBMFT studies employing the conventional scheme, i.e., decoupling I~\cite{ Lefmann-Hedegard-1994, Mezio-2011, Merino-Holt-Powell-2014, Halimeh-Punk-2016, Bauer-2017,Mondal-2017, Halimeh-Singh-2019, Mondal-2021, Rossi-Motruk-2023}, are appropriate for discussing spin correlations in Heisenberg models, whereas the choice of decoupling scheme becomes crucial for bond-dependent anisotropic interactions such as the Kitaev interaction.